GeoPlace is an innovative, fast-growing company focussed on data management, IT, data acquisition and distribution

-Firaz Iqbal, IT Support Technician believes that: "Taking on an apprenticeship has been a life changing experience and the right decision for me.
-It has given me the ability to not only gain experience but most importantly given me the strength to tackle through day to day obstacles.
+Firaz Iqbal, IT Support Technician believes that: "Taking on an apprenticeship has been a life-changing experience and the right decision for me.
+It has given me the ability to not only gain experience but most importantly given me the strength to tackle day to day obstacles.
 It really did help get me on the IT career ladder and an opportunity to receive recognised IT qualifications".

 The experience has been equally as positive for Lee who said: "My experience of being an apprentice has been an interesting one.
-It allowed me to get a job with little experience, so that I could train over the course of the placement.
-IT is an industry I was massively struggling to find a place in due to the lack of experience, however the apprenticeship helped overcome that obstacle.
+It allowed me to get a job with little experience so that I could train over the course of the placement.
+IT is an industry I was massively struggling to find a place due to the lack of experience.
+However, the apprenticeship helped overcome that obstacle.
 The course itself has helped me gain some practical knowledge in areas I may have previously not looked at.
-It has helped teach me, which has helped me gain permanent employment with GeoPlace, and a future career.
+It has helped teach me, which has helped me gain permanent employment with GeoPlace and a future career.
 As someone who has an innate thirst for knowledge, but strongly dislikes the structure of the education system, the apprenticeship allowed me to continue learning while earning money at the same time".

 GeoPlace is proud of the achievements of the apprentices that we have hired.
 We have found it overwhelmingly positive and being able to offer permanent positions to the Apprentices that have completed the programme has been a natural conclusion to the experience.